-Let me now turn again to the fact that the model is treated both as a 'model of' and 'a model for' by scientists; it seems that scientists themselves decide whether a model should count as a 'model of' or a 'model for'.
+Let me now turn again to the fact that the model is treated both as a 'model of' and 'a model for' by scientists (Evelyn Fox Keller in 2000 suggests a similar idea); it seems that scientists themselves decide whether a model should count as a 'model of' or a 'model for'.
 This can be explained by appealing to a sort of cognitive disposition of the scientist towards the use of the model.
 The disposition establishes whether we should focus on the explanatory force of the model or if components of the model should be 'repurposed' elsewhere.
 By 'cognitive disposition' I mean a tendency to look at and reason over things through a particular lens or from a specific angle.
-By 'reasoning over' I mean that these dispositions somehow prescribe the criteria employed to analyse and appraise whatever is under scrutiny.
+By 'reasoning over' I mean that these dispositions somehow prescribe the criteria employed to analyze and appraise the specific analysandum under scrutiny.